Mastering Seasonal Scheduling to Achieve Higher Quality Outcomes

 “We know the biggest deterrent in an office is long wait times for appointments,” says Iovinelli.
 “If an office is using seasonal scheduling, the benefit to the parent or guardian is access and availability.
 When they call for an appointment, they are going to be able to get in quickly for this important physical because the doctor’s schedule allows for it.”

-Seasonal scheduling benefits patients too.
-It keeps them in their established practice with their regular doctor, who is familiar with their medical history and healthcare needs.
 Maintaining optimal health and wellbeing is vastly important in the pediatric/adolescent population.
-Up-to-date vaccination largely impacts mortality from preventable diseases, while a comprehensive head-to-toe exam identifies any potential health concerns and eliminates unnecessary emergency department and hospital visits.
+Up-to-date vaccination largely impacts mortality from preventable diseases.
+And a comprehensive head-to-toe wellness exam identifies any potential health concerns and eliminates unnecessary emergency department and hospital visits.

 Where Else Can Seasonal Scheduling Work?

 Pediatrics isn’t the only area where seasonal scheduling can be implemented.
-For adults, though, there’s no “season” for AWVs.
+For adults, though, there’s no “season” for wellness exams.
 They take place all year long at the same frequency, so Iovinelli recommends piggybacking on health awareness campaigns to promote screenings and other preventive care.
 Some of the most prominent health campaigns include:

 • February: American Heart Month to focus on cardiovascular screenings